JamesBunker/basic-investment-management/README.md

 User guide:
-Build by running Javac com.Assignment3/.*java then Java com.Assignment3.Portfolio -A file name that has old portfolio data can be added to the command line to edit in the program -If no file a new file "portfolio.txt" will be created -The start menu will appear prompting the user to use the one of the 6 commands -To begin some functionality will be resticted if the portfolio is empty -Start by clicking buy in drop down menu to purchase stock if no command line arguments -To input information type desired information and press enter -After entering desired information press buy (if no errors purchase will be displayed to messages)
+Build by running Javac com.Assignment3/.*java then Java com.Assignment3.Portfolio
+- A file name that has old portfolio data can be added to the command line to edit in the program
+- If no file a new file "portfolio.txt" will be created
+- The start menu will appear prompting the user to use the one of the 6 commands
+- To begin some functionality will be resticted if the portfolio is empty
+- Start by clicking buy in drop down menu to purchase stock if no command line arguments
+- To input information type desired information and press enter
+- After entering desired information press buy (if no errors purchase will be displayed to messages)
--Now select desired input from the command menu to buy, sell, update the prices, get the gain, search for an item, or exit
+- Now select desired input from the command menu to buy, sell, update the prices, get the gain, search for an item, or exit
--To exit select quit in the command menu or close the window and to save to file select quit in the command menu
+- To exit select quit in the command menu or close the window and to save to file select quit in the command menu